 Mentored Youth Trout Days

-Evelyn, 4, and Justin Hoachlander of Mechanicsburg, PA, spend a perfect spring morning trying to catch fish at Children's Lake, Boiling Springs, PA, during the 2017 Mentored Youth Trout Days event.
+James Fox, 2, and his father, Nick Fox of Mechanicsburg, PA, enjoy Saturday morning fishing at Children's Lake, Boiling Springs, during the 2017 Mentored Youth Trout Days event.
 Children under the age of 16 were allowed fish with a licensed adult.

 Start the conversation, or Read more at PennLive.com.